graphql/graphql-spec/spec/Section 6 -- Execution.md

     determining the resolved event stream of a subscription field named {fieldName}.
   * Return the result of calling {resolver}, providing {rootValue} and {argumentValues}.

-Note: This {ResolveFieldEventStream} algorithm is intentionally similar to {ResolveFieldValue} to enable consistency when defining resolvers on any operation type.
+Note: This {ResolveFieldEventStream()} algorithm is intentionally similar to {ResolveFieldValue()} to enable consistency when defining resolvers on any operation type.

 #### Response Stream